Portland Fire & Rescue: Portland Paid Fire Department

 In 1883 the Portland Fire Department, while still augmented by volunteers, became known as the Portland Paid Fire Department.
-In January of this year, the department submitted it first budget totaling $55,340 for the entire year, with $25,940 being for the annual salary for the department's 52 employees, which included a Chief Engineer, two Assistants, a Secretary and 48 firefighters in five companies.
-Under this new name, the volunteer companies in the downtown area were replaced by full time firefighters, while the volunteers still responded to alarms and worked side by side with the full time staff.
-Unlike today, firefighters during this time did not work shifts and they rarely left or traveled far from their station houses; with many actually living in the fire station.
-Paid firefighters worked seven day weeks, getting only 12 hours off during an entire week.
+In January of this year, the department submitted it first budget totaling $55,340 for the entire year, with $25,940 being for the annual salary for the department's 52 employees, which included a chief engineer, two assistants, a secretary and 48 firefighters in five companies.
+Under this new name, the volunteer companies in the downtown area were replaced by full-time firefighters, while the volunteers still responded to alarms and worked side by side with the full-time staff.
+Unlike today, firefighters during this time did not work shifts and they rarely left or traveled far from their station houses, with many actually living in the fire station.
+Paid firefighters worked seven-day weeks, getting only 12 hours off during an entire week.

 The importance of volunteers expanded in 1891 when Portland consolidated with the cities of East Portland and Albina, more than doubling the size of the city.

 In 1904 the department officially became a fully paid fire department, with the temporary firefighters being paid for their time served.
 Even still, some outlying areas in the city felt they needed additional protection, and continued to operate volunteer companies, with these companies being provided resources by the city fire department.
 Most of these volunteer companies were gone by the 1930s.
-The City of Portland provided the funds for the department to purchase their first fire boat, the George H. Williams in 1904.
+The City of Portland provided the funds for the department to purchase its first fire boat, the George H. Williams, in 1904.

 By 1906 firefighters with the Portland Fire Department had begun wearing turnout gear.
-This year also saw Chief Engineer Campbell elected President of the Pacific Coast Fire Chief's Association.
+The same year also saw Chief Engineer Campbell elected President of the Pacific Coast Fire Chief's Association.
 With the automobile becoming more available after the turn of the century, the department began purchasing motorized apparatus in 1909.
-1911 saw the department purchase its last horse drawn piece of equipment, enabling the department to become completely motorized by 1920.
+Two years later, in 1911, the department purchased its last horse-drawn piece of equipment, enabling the department to become completely motorized by 1920.

-Due to the departments ranks being cut after the start of World War II, volunteer firefighting returned to Portland.
-While not part of the front line firefighting forces, auxiliary companies were created and given reserve status, with their own company numbers.
+Due to the department's ranks being cut after the start of World War II, volunteer firefighting returned to Portland.
+While not part of the front-line firefighting forces, auxiliary companies were created and given reserve status, with their own company numbers.
 Following the end of the War, the auxiliary forces expanded, having their own officers and chiefs through seven districts.
 When the city of Portland withdrew from the Federal Civil Defense Administration in 1963, all forms of volunteer firefighting in the city disappeared.